browserengineering/book/book/invalidation.md

 the dirty flag must be checked.
 Finally, once the field is up to date, the flag is reset to `False`.

-Let's implement this for the `dirty_children` flag, starting with setting the flag.
+Let's implement this for the `children_dirty` flag, starting with setting the flag.
 Dirty flags start out set, just like in the code above, but they also have to be set if any _dependencies_ of the fields they protect change.
 In this case, the dirty flag protects the